mindThomas/acados-STM32/README.md

 git submodule update --init --recursive
 ```

+Note that the example project tested here uses `HPIPM` and `QPOASES` or any of the other supported solver are neither included in the compilation unit nor have they been tested.

 ### Cloning the repository
 If you have not already cloned this repository you do so by using the following command to include the tested acados version:
 ```